Temporary Safety Barriers Can Reduce Accidents and Save Lives

 Despite your best efforts to keep pedestrians out of forklift traffic zones, there are going to be times when workers on foot and forklifts must share space.
 This is very typical in a warehousing situation.
 In those situations, use portable physical barriers on hand so that workers can set them up to warn drivers of activity in the lane.

 Simple, light weight plastic bars that affix to the top of two safety cones to create a quick barrier to traffic.
 Set up at aisle ends to limit traffic.
-Not a collision proof barrier, but visually striking and quick to set up.
+Not a collision-proof barrier, but visually striking and quick to set up.
 Keep these near the entry ways of a rack aisle for fast access.
 When significant personnel activity occurs, drop a barrier on each side of the work when you can.

 Aluminum or steel accordion gates that can be full or half-height with wheels or carry handles.
 Set up at aisle ends to limit traffic from entering.
-Offers some collision protection for workers in the aisle since vehicle will hit gate first.
-Since these barriers are usually hand-portable, it’s easy to keep them around for maintenance, restocking, order picking and other activities that place people in the the same aisles or areas with lift trucks.
+Offers some collision protection for workers in the aisle since vehicles will hit the gate first.
+Since these barriers are usually hand-portable, it’s easy to keep them around for maintenance, restocking, order picking and other activities that place people in the same aisles or areas with lift trucks.

 Mesh poly fencing rolls out and is positioned on posts to create a safety perimeter anywhere it is needed.
 May be used at ends of aisles, to create confined access areas, or for temporary work zones out in the open.
 Rolls into place conveniently on a hand truck and can be deployed very quickly.
 Good for keeping people out of areas when machinery is being maintained.